European Standards of Care for Newborn Health

 11 months - 11 topics

 With our communication motto 11 months – 11 topics, we focus our social media and online communication on one newborn health topic per month.
-For eleven months from February to December, the topics were selected so that they correspond to the themes of the eleven Topic Expert Groups of the European Standards of Care for Newborn Health project.
+Each of the 11 months (February – December) focuses on one health topic dealt with in the European Standards of Care for Newborn Health project.
+We explain the work of the different groups working on the project, and share Lighthouse examples of projects.

 We explain the work of the different Topic Expert Groups, give you an insight into the standard topics they deal with in each group, and share lighthouse examples of projects realised by members of our network or others active in neonatal care.

 Video interviews on newborn health topics

 Interview series with the Chair Teams

 In 2016, we started our communication motto 11 months – 11 topics: From February to December 2016, we published interviews with the Chair Teams from the 11 Topic Expert Groups of the European Standards of Care for Newborn Health project to get an insight about the hot topics and major challenges in their field.

 - February: Data collection and documentation